kma3a/animal-call-app/README.md

 Electron, Electron-forge, React, TypeScript, and Webpack.

+For the graphs I used Recharts and the tables MUI because I'll be using it later to make the app pretty

 ## Setup Notes

 I tried to use [this old tutorial](https://medium.com/free-code-camp/creating-an-electron-app-using-angular-and-sqlite3-24ca7d892810) to set up the application with sqlite3.
 I had to reset up the application because `electron-forge init electron-angular-sqlite3 --template=angular2` was too old by about 7 years.
 I used the electron portion of the application right now with some updates.
 For example, I used getDataSource instead of createConnection because it is deprecated.